-While fat bombs definitely aren’t a keto diet necessity or staple (you don’t need to go overboard on fat in the name of keto), they can be a great way to sneak in an occasional treat while following this diet.
+While fat bombs definitely aren’t a keto diet necessity or staple (you don’t need to go overboard on fat in the name of keto), they can be a way to sneak in an occasional treat while following this diet.
 Because they are packed with fat while remaining low in carbs and protein, many people use them to add satiating fat to their diet if they are still hungry without affecting their other macros.
 I tend to stay away from keto desserts because my sweet tooth rages if I’m not careful… but Valentine’s Day?
 That calls for dessert in my book.

 If your partner or BFF is on a low carb diet, don’t disregard their commitment to eating healthy and show up with sweets for the holiday!
 Please: Don’t.
 Be.
 That.
 Guy.
 Instead, show that 1) you support them, 2) you are thoughtful enough to consider their low carb eating habits, and 3) you have skills in the kitchen.
-This will get you so many brownie points, I promise!
+This sentiment will get you so many brownie points, I promise!

 I found it is best to keep the silicone candy mold on a cookie sheet for ease of transferability.
-Since you will have to transport the mold in and out of the fridge a couple times, you’ll want to make sure you can move it around without making a huge mess.
+Since you will have to transport the mold in and out of the fridge a couple of times, you’ll want to make sure you can move it around without making a huge mess.
 Once you have a good set-up figured out, spoon the chocolate mixture into the wells of the mold and fill until each is a little over 3/4 of the way up.
-Be sure not to fill to the top or you won’t have room for the macadamia nuts!
+Be sure not to fill to the top, or you won’t have room for the macadamia nuts!

 Transfer the silicone mold to the fridge and let it cool down to the point it starts to set up.
-This won’t take very long, but will depend upon how hot the liquid was when placed into the mold.
+This process won’t take very long but will depend upon how hot the liquid was when placed into the mold.
 Just keep an eye on it to gauge the consistency.
 You are looking for it to be a bit gooey or gel-like – somewhere in between a liquid and solid state.
-You don’t wan’t the chocolate to set completely until you put the macadamia nuts in or you won’t be able to mix them in.
+You don’t want the chocolate to set completely until you put the macadamia nuts in or you won’t be able to mix them in.
 On the other hand, if you put the nuts in while the chocolate is still liquid, they will all sink to the bottom and look a little strange.
 Once your coconut-cocoa mixture is partially set, sprinkle the macadamia nuts into each well and press down to ensure they get evenly distributed throughout the chocolate.

 Place the silicon mold back into the fridge to harden the chocolate.
-Once the chocolate fat bomb batch has completely hardened, pop them out of the silicon and place right side up.
-You can serve just like this and they are good… but to really knock your sweeties socks off, top them with a bit of coarse sea salt!
+Once the chocolate fat bomb batch has completely set, pop them out of the silicon and place right side up.
+You can serve just like this, and they are good… but to really knock your sweeties socks off, top them with a bit of coarse sea salt!
 The salty sweet combination elevates this recipe from a simple diet food hack to gourmet treat status.

 To get the sea salt just right, you will need to let the batch of fat bombs sit out at room temperature to soften the top so the salt will stick.
 If you skip this step, the salt will fall right off your little chocolate hearts.
 You can tell they are ready for the salt once the tops begin to glisten.
 Sprinkle each top with a pinch of coarse sea salt and pop them back into the fridge until ready to serve.

-I recommend using cupcake liners for each individual chocolate fat bomb – they help keep their shape by preventing them from sticking together.
+I recommend using cupcake liners for each chocolate fat bomb – they help keep their shape by preventing them from sticking together.
 Plus they look pretty and come in festive colors or prints!

-Since the base of this recipe is coconut oil, the fat bombs melt really easily when left out at room temperature or if held in your hand for too long.
+Since the base of this recipe is coconut oil, the fat bombs melt easily when left out at room temperature or if held in your hand for too long.
 Be sure to refrigerate your chocolate fat bomb batch when storing!

 JOIN THE KETOGASM SQUAD!